Next Start

 How SMAW Works

-Now that you know the basics of what is SMAW welding, keep reading for more details about how it works.
+Now that you know the basics of what SMAW welding is, here’s how it works.

 SMAW uses the heat of the arc to help melt the top of a consumable covered electrode and base metal.
 Both the electrode and item being welded are a part of an electric circuit.
 This circuit also includes the power source, welding cables, electrode holder and ground clamp.

 The cables from the power source are attached to the work and electrode holder.
 Welding begins when an arc forms between the base metal and tip of the electrode.
-The surface of the work and electrode tip are melted.
+Then, the surface of the work and electrode tip are melted.

 Metal then forms on the end of the electrode, transferring from the arc into a pool.
 Filler is deposited when the electrode is consumed.
-The arc in SMAW gets extremely hot — temperatures can exceed 9,000 degrees Fahrenheit!
+The arc in SMAW gets extremely hot, with temperatures that can exceed 9,000 degrees Fahrenheit!

 Voltage is one of the main variables in arc welding.
 Some welding processes are able to use a preset constant-voltage system to maintain this, but with SMAW welds, voltage is regulated manually.
 This is done by moving the stick closer to or farther from the work.